Myślibórz – Dominican Friary

 History

 Margrave John asked the general chapter of the Dominicans in 1264 to establish a friary, stipulating that it should not be subordinate to the Polish province.
-The new convent was settled in Myślibórz in 1275, and then the construction of the monastery buildings and the church began.
-During it, in 1289, the boundaries of the activity areas of the convents “Soldinensium de provincia teutonie et Kaminensium de provincia Polonie” were divided.
+The new friary was settled in Myślibórz in 1275, and then the construction of the monastery buildings and the church began.
+During it, in 1289, the boundaries of the activity areas of the monasteries “Soldinensium de provincia teutonie et Kaminensium de provincia Polonie” were divided.
 The subordination of the Myślibórz friary to the German province was supposed to be a confirmation of the legitimacy of the Brandenburg authorities in the recently conquered territories.

 In 1298, on the occasion of the foundation of the collegiate church in Myślibórz, margrave Albrecht III confirmed privileges to the Dominicans, he also granted them permission to collect timber from the forest for construction purposes, which would indicate that part of the friary was not yet completed at that time.
 A year later, Albrecht’s two sons were buried in the friary church, as he probably treated the Dominican church as a court one, which may have been influenced by the king’s frequent visits to the town.